voutilad/neo4j-spark-connector/README.md

 ## Config

-If you're running Neo4j on localhost with the default ports, you only have to configure your password in `spark.neo4j.bolt.password=<password>`.
+If you're running Neo4j on localhost with the default ports, you only have to configure your password in `spark.neo4j.password=<password>`.

-Otherwise set the `spark.neo4j.bolt.url` in your `SparkConf` pointing e.g. to `bolt://host:port`.
+Otherwise set the `spark.neo4j.url` in your `SparkConf` pointing e.g. to `bolt://host:port`.

-You can provide user and password as part of the URL `bolt://neo4j:<password>@localhost` or individually in `spark.neo4j.bolt.user` and `spark.neo4j.bolt.password`.
+You can provide user and password as part of the URL `bolt://neo4j:<password>@localhost` or individually in `spark.neo4j.user` and `spark.neo4j.password`.

-You can also provide the encryption configuration via `spark.neo4j.bolt.encryption`, it takes a boolean value and the default is `false`
+If you're running Neo4j with the Bolt connector and the option `dbms.connector.tls_level` in Neo4j is `REQUIRED`, you must set the `spark.neo4j.encryption.status` to `true` in your `SparkConf`.
+Otherwise, you can either ignore `spark.neo4j.encryption` or  set  `spark.neo4j.encryption` to `false` in your `SparkConf`.

+**Nb.**  The old spark config prefix `spark.neo4j.bolt` is deprecated and will be removed in the next release.

 ## Builder API

-Starting with version 2.4.1-M1 you can use a fluent builder API to declare the queries or patterns you want to use, but also **partitions, total-rows and batch-sizes** and then select which Apache Spark Type to load.
+Starting with version 2.4.5-M1 you can use a fluent builder API to declare the queries or patterns you want to use, but also **partitions, total-rows and batch-sizes** and then select which Apache Spark Type to load.

 This library supports: